PHASE-Net: Physics-Grounded Harmonic Attention System for Efficient Remote Photoplethysmography Measurement: Experiments

+\textbf{Impact of the loss weight $\lambda$.} \quad We sweep $\lambda \in \{0.01, 0.1, 0.5, 1\}$ to balance training objectives (Fig.~\ref{fig:ablation2} right).
 A clear U-shaped trend is observed: $\lambda=0.1$ achieves the best trade-off with MAE/RMSE $=$ 0.15/0.53 bpm.
 Compared to $\lambda=0.01$, this setting reduces MAE by 53.1\% and RMSE by 43.0\%.
 Increasing $\lambda$ beyond 0.1 over-regularizes the model (e.g., $\lambda=1$: 0.43/1.27), while a too small weight under-utilizes the auxiliary objective (0.32/0.93 at $\lambda=0.01$).
 Unless stated otherwise, we use \textbf{$\lambda=0.1$} in all experiments.

-\paragraph{ZAS Ablation.} We further investigate the influence of ZAS hyper-parameters by varying both the spatial block size $b$ and the number of swapped channel groups $p_c$.
-As shown in Fig.~\ref{fig:zas_block_size} and Fig.~\ref{fig:zas-pc-ablation}, performance consistently peaks at $b=2$ and $p_c=2$.A fine-grained $2{\times}2$ spatial permutation provides sufficient cross-region mixing while preserving local structures, and a moderate channel-group swap delivers the strongest cross-domain robustness.
+\textbf{Ablation on ZAS.} \quad We further investigate the influence of ZAS hyper-parameters by varying both the spatial block size $b$ and the number of swapped channel groups $p_c$.
+As shown in Fig.~\ref{fig:zas_block_size} and Fig.~\ref{fig:zas-pc-ablation}, performance consistently peaks at $b=2$ and $p_c=2$.
+A fine-grained $2{\times}2$ spatial permutation provides sufficient cross-region mixing while preserving local structures, and a moderate channel-group swap delivers the strongest cross-domain robustness.
 These results confirm that ZAS enhances generalization primarily through balanced spatial interaction rather than aggressive reordering.